-We strongly recommend you get a travel guide like the Lonely Planet or a copy of Australian Geographic which will give you an insight into the abundance of wildlife and variety of landscapes you can experience while here.
+We strongly recommend you get a travel guide like the Lonely Planet or a copy of Australian Geographic which will give you an insight into the abundance of wildlife and a variety of landscapes you can experience while here.

 Australia is also home to 19 UNESCO World Heritage sites:

 - Australian Convict Sites - throughout Australia

 - Australian Fossil Mammal Sites (Riversleigh / Naracoorte) - North West Queensland and Southern Australia

 - Fraser Island - Queensland